shamanskyh/Turncast/README.md

-# Tinfoil
+# Turncast
-Automatic Control of Airfoil based on audio input detection -- have your speakers connect automatically when a record plays.
+Server and client to play a stereo input (e.g. a record player) through AirPlay speakers.